-In this tumultuous time, leading your organization with purpose and vision is more important than ever.
+In this tumultuous time of coronavirus, leading your organization with purpose and vision is more important than ever.
 Make sure you’re keeping sight of your most important goals and constantly working to fulfill them.

 Your goals should include both readiness for COVID’s potential impact on your organization, building resilience of your team, and effective business continuity.
 Ongoing discussions should consider:

 - The potential impacts on your business and the key indicators you will use to measure them;

 - Having an effective alert system in place to stay atop local, regional and worldwide developments and take them into consideration in your daily decision making and communications;

 - Whether your business continuity program is sufficient to address this kind of crisis, and if not, what you need to do now to shore it up;

 - Whether your vendors and business partners have COVID-19 response plans, and what they are;